- Spirit Wear

 Nominating * — It is the job of the Nominating Chairs to fill the slate of the DHSPA and present the slate at the DHSPA meeting in March/April to be voted on at the next meeting.
 The chairs sit on the Executive board.
 Two nominating reps from each grade, when possible, assist the nominating chairs in identifying the DHSPA slate for the next year.

 Parent Volunteers Coordinator – Using the DHS email blasts, the DHSPA meetings and the Spring MMS email blasts, this job is to build and maintain a list of parent volunteers to be contacted, usually by email, as the needs of the school arise.

 Parliamentarian* — The Parliamentarian’s job is to resolve any questions relating to points of order and voting procedures for the DHSPA business meetings and the Executive board meetings.
 The Bylaws should be updated every 3 years.

-Programs* — The Programs coordinators’ job is to work with the co-chairs, the Administration and relevant community organizations to plan and arrange programs (speakers) for DHSPA meetings.
+Programs* — The Programs coordinators’ job is to work with the co-chairs and the Administration to plan and arrange programs (speakers) for DHSPA meetings.
 The chairs sit on the Executive Board.
 They also organize the evening college admissions panel events in October.